Qildeli/sign-in-tracker/README.md

 - Backend hosted API: http://18.185.46.107:8000/graphql

+### Important Note:
+If you encounter any issues, please try clearing your browser cache.

 ### Environment Setup

 For this test project, the `.env` file is included directly in the repository for easy setup.